 - I have a habit of doing things outside my comfort zone and skill set.

 - I almost always have my Canon 30D or my iPhone camera on hand.

 - My favorite movies are Hot Rod, Napoleon Dynamite and Dr. Horrible’s Sing Along Blog.

 - I thought I knew what I wanted to do with my life, but I went through some major changes.
 I now know I’m really passionate about applied linguistics.

 - I didn’t go to a public school until I went to college.

 - I am married to a guy I’ve known since I was five years old and reconnected with through a throwback Thursday photo on Facebook.

 - I love Jesus!

 Here’s the fancy education information that you probably don’t care to know: I graduated in May 2013 from the University of Central Florida with a Bachelor’s in Biomedical Sciences and an Undergraduate Certificate in TEFL.
-I am now in the process of getting my M.A.in Applied Linguistics: TESOL at Georgia State University.
-I took the 2014-2015 school year off to teach English in Tunja, Colombia as a Fulbright English Teaching Assistant.
-I am now back at GSU to finish my M.A. in May 2016.
+I recieved an M.A.in Applied Linguistics: TESOL at Georgia State University.
+I took a school year off to teach English in Tunja, Colombia as a Fulbright English Teaching Assistant.
+I am now teaching in the Raleigh-Durham area.
 My research interests include ETA training, intercultural communication, reflective teaching practices, corpus-based discourse analysis and psycholinguistics.